Cacti/documentation/Plugins.md

-Some dependencies such as THOLD aka Thresholds rely on another plugin in this case thold reliese on the monitor plugin which is missing in this case you will see the below messege box in order to continue you must install the required plugin.
+Some dependencies such as THOLD aka Thresholds rely on another plugin in this case thold reliese on the monitor plugin which is missing in this case you will see the below message box in order to continue you must install the required plugin.

 ![plugin dependencies](images/plugins-dependencies.png)